Recycled water is wastewater that has been collected and treated so that it can be used again for a variety of non-drinking purposes.

 How is recycled water treated?

 Wastewater is transferred from customers' properties to one of Western Water's seven recycled water plants and treated to a Class A, Class B or Class C standard.
-Depending on the process used, the treatment process can take anywhere from eight hours to 40 days.
+Depending on the process used, the treatment period can last anywhere from eight hours (mechanical treatment plant) up to approximately 100 days (lagoon based treatment plant).

 The primary stage removes solids as water passes through a screen, preventing large objects such as bottles and plastic bags from entering the rest of the system.
 Water then passes into a tank where remaining solids sink to the bottom and are removed.